 26 Weeks | 295 Total Hrs | 175 Theory Hrs | 120 Practicum Hrs

 Ready to take your retail career to a new level?
-With Heritage College’s Retail Administration certificate program, you will learn everything you need to become a manager, supervisor or even business owner in the retail sector.
+With Heritage College’s Retail Store Administration certificate program, you will learn everything you need to become a manager, supervisor or even business owner in the retail sector.
 Learn necessary leadership and communications skills, and study resource management, employee recruitment and retention strategies, and conflict management.

 The retail sector is one of the fastest growing areas of the Canadian economy, and skilled retail managers are always in demand.
 Graduates of the Retail Administration certificate program can find employment as retail store managers, warehouse supervisors, department managers, or even as the owner of their own small business.